Eventus

 Q: How can I get Eventus software to put the stock return variance in a SAS data set?
 I am not interested in event study results, just the return variance.

 Solution: The following program creates a temporary SAS data set, work.volatile, that contains the variable OWNVAR, the variance of raw stock returns.
-It is assumed that the request file (read by the Request statement) contains the PERMNO of each stock and a stock-specific date that marks the end of the 253-day period for which you want the variance, and your own four-digit identifying number that you call "Item" for your security-events.
+It is assumed that the request file

 • The identifying number is optional, and as with any Request statement, the id= and idfmt= options can be omitted.